ska-sa/katgpucbf/misc/xbgpu/README.md

 A tensor-core accelerated GPU-based X-engine.

 TODO: Update as development happens
+TODO: Move Jenkins file and docker containers to use Ubuntu 20.04 and Python 3.8

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.